 The SVG format is a great way to add icons to your app.
-Its vector limitations force you to keep them simple while still being able to change some attributes, like fill- and border color.
+Its vector limitations force you to keep them simple while still being able to change some attributes, like fill- and border (stroke) color.

 Widely supported for almost 20 years in all major browsers, there’s really no reason to use anything else (image sprites anyone? 😂)